5. Admitted to God, to ourselves and to another human being the exact nature of our wrongs.

 Too often in the past it has been circumstances, or others, that have humbled us.
 Sometimes that can be very painful also.
-The power is in: when we humble ourselves.
+The power is in: when we humble ourselves to God.
 Because we open up ourselves to the power of God!

 “Likewise, ye younger, submit yourselves unto the elder.
 Yea, all of you be subject one to another, and be clothed with humility: for God resisteth the proud, and giveth grace to the humble.
 Humble yourselves therefore under the mighty hand of God, that he may exalt you in due time: Casting all your care upon him; for he careth for you.
 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour:” ~ 1 Peter 5:5-8